cute animals won’t save you

 Finally, the last one of the four Kazakh vodkas I was going to try on my free day in Almaty.
-I had liked Khaoma Original, and I had hated Kristall White, while Argali had turned out to be just mediocre.
+I had liked Khaoma Original, and I had hated Kristall White, while Argali Premium had turned out to be mediocre.
 Now it was time for this stuff called Kabarga (Кабарга).

 Would it be good, bad, or neither?

-There’s a deer-like animal on the label, and indeed, Wikipedia says that Kabarga means Siberian musk deer, which is a hilarious (albeit tragically endangered) deer with long fangs, not unlike those of a saber-tooth cat.
-Apparently, some of these Kabargas live in the northeastern corner of Kazakhstan, where the Altai stretches across Russia, China, Mongolia, and Kazakhstan.
+There’s a deer-like animal on the label, and indeed, Wikipedia says that a Kabarga is a “Siberian musk deer”, which is a funny-looking (albeit tragically endangered) deer with long fangs, not unlike those of a saber-tooth cat.
+Apparently, some of these animals live in the northeastern corner of Kazakhstan, where the Altai stretches across Russia, China, Mongolia, and Kazakhstan.

-Rare and organic or not, this vodka was of course just as affordable as all the others.
-I got a half liter for 1244 Tenge, which puts it at about 5€/700ml.
-This means we have another easy 10/10, which makes me think that maybe I ought to reconsider the rating system that I’m applying here.
+And of course Kabarga was of course just as affordable as the other vodka brands in Kazakhstan.
+I got a half liter for 1244 Tenge, which puts it at about 5€ for 700ml.
+This means we have another perfect ten, which makes me think that I might have to reconsider the rating system that I’m applying here.

-Again, this one is a mediocre vodka and a 6.5.
+Again, this one is a mediocre vodka.